jshun/ppopp20-ae/README.md

 Plus, define the environment variable CILK.
 (Note: OpenMP compilation is also supported, but we found that Cilk Plus gives the best performance and thus should be used for the artifact evaluation.)
+Resuls will vary depending on the machine (number of cores and sockets, cache sizes, memory bandwidth, clock speed, etc.) used for experiments.

 The commands for compilation are as follows: